laurapacis/100-days-of-code/log.md

 **Today's Progress**: Started learning Three.js reading its docs and browsing through some tutorials.

-**Thoughts:**: I wish I could have spent more time coding today, Three.js is so rad!! <3
+**Thoughts:** I wish I could have spent more time coding today, Three.js is so rad!! <3

 **Link to work**: Nothing to link